TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-09-08 - Decreases cost of USA Sentry Drone to match cost of Humvee <a name='link__20220908__1162_sentry_drone_build_cost'></a>
 **Changes**

-- **TWEAK**: Decreases cost of regular USA Sentry Drone from 800 to 700.
+- **TWEAK**: The cost of the regular USA Sentry Drone is decreased from 800 to 700.
-- **TWEAK**: Decreases cost of USA Laser Sentry Drone from 800 to 700.
+- **TWEAK**: The cost of the USA Laser Sentry Drone is decreased from 800 to 700.
-- **TWEAK**: Decreases cost of USA Airforce Sentry Drone from 850 to 800.
+- **TWEAK**: The cost of the USA Airforce Sentry Drone is decreased from 850 to 800.
-- **TWEAK**: Decreases cost of USA Superweapon Sentry Drone from 1000 to 850.
+- **TWEAK**: The cost of the USA Superweapon Sentry Drone is decreased from 1000 to 850.

 **Links**